madrob-beast/docs/madrob_performance_indicators_and_preprocessed_data.md

 The same terms are also used to identify the two sides of the testbed area that are separated by the wall to which the door is affixed.
 Precisely, CW is the side entered by the door panel when it rotates in the CW direction; CCW the side it enters when it rotates in CCW direction.
 In the following, the values of `starting side` and `destination side` can be either `CW` or `CCW`.

 In the execution of the benchmark movement of the door can be constrained so that it only opens when rotated either CW or CCW.
 The **opening side** of the testbed area is the side towards which the door is allowed to move.
 The value of `opening side` can be either `CW` or `CCW`.
-Such value is independently from the value of `starting side`.
+Such value is independent from the value of `starting side`.

 The **threshold** is the ideal line on the ground corresponding to the projection of the door panel when locked.
 The threshold separates the CW and CCW sides of the testbed.
 A robot *crosses the threshold* when it goes from a pose where its projection on the ground is entirely on one side of the threshold to a pose where its projection is entirely on the other side.